All you need to know about Trump Russia story

 What about obstruction of justice?

-There's been a lot of speculation that Mr Mueller is considering whether there's a case against the president.

-It's hard to say if the sacking of Mr Comey alone constitutes a case, because legal experts differ on this.
-There has to be proof of intent.
+There's been a lot of speculation that Mr Mueller is considering an obstruction of justice case against the president.
+It's hard to say if the sacking of Mr Comey alone constitutes a case, legal experts differ on this point.
+The hitch is that the charge carries a fairly high threshold - proof of "corrupt intent".

-If the president really pressed Mr Comey to drop the investigation into Flynn, then that could also be looked at but again, it's not clear-cut.
+If the president intentionally pressed Mr Comey to drop the investigation into Mr Flynn, that could be considered a corrupt attempt to obstruct justice, but it is not clear cut.
+And even if it were, bringing charges against a sitting president is far from straightforward.

-A controversial book by Michael Wolff has added to the debate.
-It claims Mr Trump went to some length to stop Attorney General Jeff Sessions from recusing himself from the Justice Department's investigation.
+A controversial book by the journalist Michael Wolff claims Mr Trump went to some lengths to stop Attorney General Jeff Sessions from recusing himself from the justice department's investigation, another possible case of obstruction.
+But the veracity of several parts of Mr Wolff's book has been called into question.

-And it says his legal team had fears that a statement he dictated on board Air Force One about the Trump Tower meeting could have been misleading.

-But the veracity of several parts of Mr Wolff's book has been questioned.

 How does impeachment work?

-It is effectively impossible to bring criminal charges against a sitting president - the case would have to be brought by the executive branch, of which Mr Trump is the boss.
+It is effectively impossible to bring criminal charges against a sitting president - any case would have to be brought by the executive branch, of which Mr Trump is the boss.

-As for impeachment, there is political resonance to obstruction of justice charges - it factored in the impeachment of Bill Clinton and the resignation of Richard Nixon.
+As for impeachment, there is political resonance to obstruction of justice charges - it factored in the impeachment of Bill Clinton and the resignation of Richard Nixon, prior to near-certain impeachment.

-But it is still highly unlikely.
-The Republican party controls both houses of Congress.

-A simple majority in the House can approve an article of impeachment.
+But it remains highly unlikely at this stage.
+A majority in the House of Representatives is first required to approve an article of impeachment, and the Republican Party controls both houses of Congress.

-Then the Senate holds a trial presided by the Supreme Court chief justice, and a two-thirds majority vote can convict.
+In the event of a successful House vote, the Senate holds a trial presided over by the Supreme Court chief justice, and a two-thirds majority vote is required in the Senate to convict the president.

-That's a high bar - two presidents, Clinton and Andrew Johnson, have been acquitted at this stage.
+That's a high bar - two presidents, Bill Clinton and Andrew Johnson, have been acquitted at this stage.

 What does the American public think?

+A Pew Research Center poll in March 2018 found that 59% of people believed Trump officials definitely or probably had improper contact with Russia during the election campaign.

-Polls suggest that most people are taking it seriously.
-According to a joint ABC News / Washington Post poll published in November 2017, 49% think Donald Trump likely committed a crime, compared to 44% who said it was unlikely, and 53% said they thought the charges against Mr Manafort, Mr Gates, and Mr Papadopoulos indicate a broader conspiracy.
+Earlier, in November 2017, 49% of people surveyed in a joint ABC News /Washington Post poll thought Donald Trump was likely to have committed a crime, compared with 44% who said it was unlikely, and 53% who said they thought the charges against Mr Manafort, Mr Gates, and Mr Papadopoulos indicated a broader conspiracy.

-A CBS poll suggested two-thirds of voters think Michael Flynn's guilty plea and co-operation with the special counsel is "a serious matter" for the Trump administration.